marsmeshed/social-network/README.md

 This project will allow you to go through reactions, thoughts, users and more!

-Using an application such as Insomnia, which is used in my demonstration.
+Using an application such as Insomnia, which is used in my demonstration, you will be able to use the application as intended.

 ## Installation